gt-cs3220-23fall/cs3220-labs/lab3/README.md

 #### [2] Create a block design

 First create a vivado project and a block diagram.
-Then import the IP repo (the communication adapter) generated step-1, and add the comm IP to the block diagram.
+Then import the IP repo (the communication adapter) generated in step-1, and add the comm IP to the block diagram.

 Please see this [link](https://drive.google.com/file/d/13UJYmOdiZHjuR1avq2HrmpxkNc-HSVaM/view?usp=sharing) for a step by step demonstration.